Tsuyama massacre: Perpetrator

+In May 1937, shortly after graduating, Toi contracted pleurisy and was barred from agriculture work by his physicians.
+In that same year, Toi was conscripted due to the Second Sino-Japanese War, but was graded "C" (unfit) due to his tuberculosis.
+His previous lovers then started rejecting him.

-Toi contracted pleurisy soon after graduating and was barred by doctors from partaking agriculture work.
-He lost interest in further studying and became interested in the story of Sada Abe, a prostitute who infamously strangled her lover then severed his genitals in May 1936.
+Dejected, he lost interest in further education and became interested in the story of Sada Abe, a prostitute who infamously strangled her lover and then severed his genitals in May 1936.
 He had started writing a novel, Yūtokaiōmaru (雄図海王丸), which he used for storytelling to other children.
 He also took part in "Yobai" (夜這い) or "night-crawling", an illegal but persistent rural custom which involved young men creeping into young women's bedrooms during the night to seek sexual intercourse.

-In 1937, Toi showed up for conscription for the Second Sino-Japanese War but was graded "C" (unfit) due to his tuberculosis, and his previous lovers then started rejecting him afterwards.
-Toi then acquired a hunting license and a double-barreled shotgun, which he sold the following year to obtain a five-shot 12-gauge Winchester Model 1897 pump-action shotgun, under the excuse of culling wild beasts.
-He would head into the mountains to practice shooting during the day, and wander around the village at night openly carrying his gun, which startled the neighbors.
-However, when he attempted to give medicine to his grandmother, who had been stubbornly refusing to take medicine, by slipping it into her miso soup, her grandmother called the local police accusing him of trying to poison her.
-Despite being cleared of the suspicion, the police took the opportunity to confiscate his gun and hunting knives, and also revoked his license.
-Toi later acquired via private channels another second-hand Winchester shotgun, more daggers and knives, and a katana from sword collectors.
+Toi acquired a hunting license and a double-barreled shotgun, which he sold the following year to obtain a five-shot 12-gauge Remington M11 shotgun, under the excuse of culling wild beasts.
+He would head into the mountains to practice shooting during the day, and wander around the village at night openly carrying his gun, often startling his neighbors.
+When he attempted to slip her prescribed medicine into his grandmother's miso soup -- she had been stubbornly refusing to take it -- she called the police accusing him of trying to poison her.
+Despite being cleared of the suspicion, the police took the opportunity to confiscate his gun and hunting knives, and revoking his license.
+However, Toi managed to acquire another second-hand Remington shotgun, more daggers and knives, and a katana from sword collectors illegally.

 Massacre

 It is uncertain why Toi chose the night of 21 May, 1938 to commit the killings.
-It might be because two of his already married ex-lovers (against whom he had been holding grudges) had just returned to hometown to visit families, and he decided impulsively to enact revenge.
+He held a grudge against two of his ex-lovers, with whom he had sustained affairs out of their wedlock, and they had just returned to their hometown to visit family; it might be Toi decided impulsively to enact revenge due to opportunity.

-Mutsuo Toi cut the power line to the village on the evening of 20 May, causing an outage that left the community of Kamo in the darkness.
+Toi cut the power line to the village on the evening of 20 May, causing an outage that plunged it in darkness.
 At around 1:30 a.m. on 21 May, he killed his 76-year-old grandmother in her sleep by decapitating her with an axe.
-Armed with the axe, a katana, two daggers, the second-hand Winchester M1897 shotgun (which he had modified into an extended tube that could hold nine shells instead of five) and 200 rounds of ammunition, he strapped two flashlights to his head and prowled through the village like a youth engaged in "night-crawling" or "Yobai" (夜這い), entering the homes of his neighbors.
+Armed with the axe, a katana, two daggers, a Remington M11 shotgun (which he had modified into an extended tube that could hold nine shells instead of five) and 200 rounds of ammunition, he strapped two flashlights to his head and prowled through the village, entering the homes like he had done previously during his "night-crawling" or "Yobai" (夜這い).

-Toi killed 29 neighbors, 27 of whom died at the scene of the incident while two others were fatally wounded and succumbed to injuries later, and seriously injured three others, within about an hour and a half.
-This was almost half of the residents of the small rural community.
+In a shooting spree that only took about an hour and a half, Toi killed 29 people (27 of whom died at the scene; 2 fatally wounded later succumbed to their injuries) and seriously injured three others.
 At dawn, he committed suicide by shooting himself in the chest on a nearby mountain.